1. The purpose of this Notice

 8. Retention and storage of personal data

-Your personal data will initially be stored securely on-site on PAMM.
+Your personal data will initially be stored securely on-site on PAAM.
 Thereafter it will be stored in a bespoke list on Mailchimp and on our secure online accreditation system (Amazon cloud server).
 We will keep your data in order to contact you about specific and relevant BCDO initiatives.
-If you wish to opt out of receiving further information, you can do this via deleting your PAMM account and all relevant information will be deleted.
+If you wish to opt out of receiving further information, you can do this via deleting your PAAM account and all relevant information will be deleted.

 If your application for volunteering is unsuccessful, your information will be retained for 3 months before being destroyed.